 University of Melbourne awards 35 new international postgraduate research scholarships (IPRS) each year for international students.
 IPRS is funded by the Australian Government and awarded to international students wishing to undertake graduate research degree studies at the University.
 These scholarships for international students cover full tuition fees for each year of the course and provide the annual Overseas Student Health Cover (OSHC).
 Selection will be based on the eligibility criteria and academic merit.
-Application should be submitted till 31 October 2014.
+Applications should be submitted till 31 may 2015.

-Study Subject(s): Scholarships are awarded to learn any of the courses offered by the University of Melbourne.
+Study Subject(s): Scholarships are awarded in all subjects offered by the University of Melbourne.

 Course Level: Scholarships are awarded for students wishing to undertake postgraduate research degree studies at the University of Melbourne.